 Easy access to asthma medication for students with asthma.

-Develop an asthma policy or ensure existing policies are supportive of students with asthma and allow them easy access to asthma medication.
-Ensuring students with asthma can access their reliever asthma medication (usually a blue inhaler) allows them to manage their asthma symptoms in a timely manner.
-Typically, most students age seven years or older are capable of deciding when medication is required and have the skills to administer the medication properly.
+Ensuring students with asthma have quick and easy access their reliever asthma inhaler (usually a blue inhaler) allows them to treat and relieve their asthma symptoms promptly.
+Most students age seven years or older are capable of deciding when medication is required and have the skills to administer the medication properly.

-For students who are unable to carry their own inhaler, the medication should be available within easy reach in your setting.
-It should not be located in the main office or a centrally locked storage unit.
+For students who are unable to carry their own inhaler, the medication should be available within easy reach, such as the classroom or main office.

 A process for handling worsening asthma.

-Advocate and provide support for the development of a process for handling worsening asthma and asthma attacks within your schools.
+Ensure that the school board has a policy that clearly outlines the process for handling worsening asthma and asthma attacks within your schools.

 A mechanism to identify and reduce common asthma triggers within the schools.